 - 1. Use $8 \frac{1}{2}$ x 11 inch (216 mm x 279 mm) white paper. - 2.
-Leave margins of one inch (2.5 cm) at the top, bottom, and sides unless your instructor specifies otherwise. - 3.
-Insert page numbers (numbers only, without "p." or "pg.") in the top right-hand corner and use your last name as a "running header."
-All word-processing programs have a function for inserting headers (and footers) as well as page numbers.
-Your instructor may direct you to omit this header on the first page of the essay. - 4.
+Leave margins of one inch (2.5 cm) at the top, bottom, and sides unless your instructor specifies larger margins. - 3.
+Place page numbers in the top right-hand corner, and use your last name as a "running header."
+(Header and footer insertion is part of most word-processing programs.
+Your last name can be inserted in front of the page number.)
+Note that your instructor may direct you to omit this header on the first page of the essay. - 4.
 Do not create a separate title page.
-Place your name, class and section number, instructor's name, and date submitted (not due date, if submission is late) on four separate lines at the top left of the first page.
+Place your name, class and section number, instructor's name, and date submitted (not due, if submission is late) on four separate lines at the top left of the first page.
 Place the title on the line below, and centre it.
-Do not underline or put the title in bold or in quotation marks; do not put it in a different size or style font.
+Do not underline, bold, or put the title in quotation marks; do not put it in a different size or style font.
 Begin the text of the essay on the line below the title. - 5.
 Indent the first sentence of every paragraph.
 Do not insert additional spaces between paragraphs. - 6.
 Titles of books and other works that are first published independently (e.g. plays, films, pamphlets, journals) must be italicized, even when they appear in anthologies.
 Titles of shorter works that typically first appear within larger works (e.g. stories, poems, essays, songs, newspaper or journal articles) are put in quotation marks.
-Do not use bold type, a different font, or all capitals for titles of any sort. - 7.
-Use a 12-point, standard font, such as Times New Roman.
-Double-space throughout, including block quotations.
-Your instructor may ask you to print on one side of the paper only. - 8.
+Do not use bold type, a different font from that used in the rest of the essay, or all capitals for titles of any sort. - 7.
+Use 12-point font; double-space throughout, including block quotations; and print on one side of the paper only, if so directed by your instructor. - 8.
 Fasten pages with a staple or a paperclip.
 Do not submit your essay in a binder, duo-tang, or other document cover.

-- 9. Be sure to back up the file of your completed essay.
-It is a good idea to keep a print copy as well. - 10.
+- 9. Be sure to save and back up the file of your completed essay. - 10.
 Canadian spelling is standard in Canada; British or American spelling is acceptable.
 Whichever form of spelling you choose, use it consistently throughout your essay, except in quotations, in which you should carefully follow the spelling of your source.